 The PVP committee is made up of over 50 faculty and staff members who meet bi-annually to review the past, present, and upcoming programs offered under PVP.
 Committee members act as campus advocates against violence and often make up working groups to help inform future efforts.
 The committee has continued to see remarkable growth and interest campus wide.

-Now in its 9th year, the AVA training is designed to educate Penn staff and faculty on the dynamics of relationship violence, sexual violence, and stalking and the resources available on campus so they can better advise and support students.
-The training will include interactive workshops and expert presenters from campus and beyond.
+Now in its 12th year, the AVA training is designed to educate Penn staff and faculty on the dynamics of relationship violence, sexual harassment, sexual violence, and stalking and the resources available on campus so they can better advise and support students.
+The training will include interactive sessions and expert presenters from campus and beyond.
 Individuals who complete the training can choose to then be identified as AVAs so that students know where they can find effective and safe support.
 However, completing this training does not make you a confidential resource for students.